Best Wireless Multiroom Speakers of 2022

 The HomePod Mini works best if you’re deeply immersed in Apple’s ecosystem, because it offers easy integration with the Apple Music streaming service, including full voice control and multiroom capability.
 The Mini can also control Apple HomeKit smart home products.
 It also allows voice control of other music services, including Pandora and iHeart Radio, and can even integrate with Apple CarPlay in your vehicle.
 For instance, you could ask the speaker for driving directions while making coffee in the morning, then have it send your chosen route to your car before you leave.

 If you’re not much of an Apple fan, note that other multiroom smart speakers like the Amazon Studio (above) and the Sonos One (below) performed significantly better in our sound quality testing.
-Though Apple has discontinued the original HomePod, if you can find one on closeout or on the used market, it would be a good-sounding (and fully compatible) addition to a system comprised of HomePod Minis.

 The Denon Home 150 takes over where the company’s Heos line of multiroom speakers left off.
 Not only does it feature more traditional styling than its predecessor—some models in the Heos line resembled a high-end handbag—but it also provides satisfying sound and commendable versatility.

 Sonically, the 150 delivers bass that is impactful but a little boomy, an even midrange, and extended high frequencies.
 Our testers find that pairing two 150s improves the illusion that the musicians are right there in the room with you, though adding the second speaker does make the bass a bit boomier.